 Before children reach primary school age, they could go to daycare or preschool, or a combination of the two.
-Daycare is meant for children from about 10 weeks up to 4 years old.
-Most daycares only offer full-day contracts for 1 to 5 fixed days per week.
-In most cities, preschool (voorschool) starts at age 2, and is offered for an average of 15 hours per week, spread out over three days.
+Daycare is meant for children from about 10 weeks up to four years old.
+Most daycares only offer full-day contracts for one to five fixed days per week.
+In most cities, preschool (voorschool) starts at age two, and is offered for an average of 15 hours per week, spread out over three days.

 Usually preschool is more structured than daycare and they prepare the preschool children for primary school in a playful way, according to a designated program.
 The focus is on Dutch language acquisition, social skills, and motor skills.
 Most preschools are connected to a primary school, but run by a different organization.
 In most cases, your child won’t get automatic access to the connected primary school.